 As this is as much a method as a recipe, feel free to grill more (or fewer) mushrooms as your supply and crowd requires.

 - 1 pound fresh morel mushrooms

 - Heat a gas or charcoal grill to an even medium-hot heat (you should be able to hold your hand about 1 inch over the cooking grate for a full 3 to 4 seconds before pulling it away from the heat).

 - Thoroughly clean the morel mushrooms.
 All those spongey holes are way too likely to contain grit, so drop the morels in a large bowl of cool water, swish them around to loosen any dirt and grit, and lift the mushrooms out of the water onto a clean kitchen towel or layers of paper towels.

 - Trim off and discard the stems or damaged bits from the mushrooms.
 Put the cleaned and trimmed morels in a large bowl.

 - Melt the butter and drizzle it over the mushrooms.
 Toss gently but thoroughly to coat the mushrooms evenly with the butter.
 Sprinkle the mushrooms with sea salt and toss again.

 - If the morels are large, simply set them on the cooking grate of the pre-heated grill.
 Thread smaller morels on grilling skewers before setting them on the grill.

 (Have too many morels to eat them fresh?
-Try drying them!)
+Try drying them for later use.)